Have you always wanted to be an artist?

 What type of work do you do for your clients?

-Which of those do you enjoy most right now?
+Which of those do you enjoy most?

 What type of work do you do for your own enjoyment?

 Raising my daughter.
 I have realized this is the most important and enjoyable job of all.
 Being present for her, and my beautiful wife.
 Being aware this is the best time of my life.

 We have surrounded ourselves with an amazing Tribe in a vibrant community.
 We raise our children together, eat and laugh in the good times and hold each other up in the bad.
 This is the job we will remember when we are old and withered.

 What work of yours would you like to be remembered for?
 Or is it something you are working on?

 Legacy isn't something I think about.
 If I am to be remembered I hope it is for being a kind and generous person.

 What is your creative process?

 No matter what type of art I am making: a painting, Illustration or animation I will approach it in a similar way.
 I start with lots thumbnails and sketches, I try to find the movement and composition of the piece with loose gesture drawings.
 Then refine that down by redrawing it over and over again until I am happy with the piece.

 I am hoping to slowly move away from studio work and focus on my own projects.
 I would love to make a short film, sculpture, woodcuts.
 I feel the need to make more physical pieces of art, working in a digital environment for 15 years can leave you with an empty room.
 I want to make some art I can hold in my hands.